nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ### Immortal Gigas & 3 Visceral Mayas
-​	Set everyone to Act Freely
+- Set everyone to Act Freely

-​	Scan the Gigas first, then Maya
+- Scan the Gigas first, then Maya

-​	Charm the Gigas then spam Maragi
+- Charm the Gigas then spam Maragi

 ## Cocytus

+Fuse:

-Fuse Orpheus x Narcissus = Sarasvati
+> Orpheus x Narcissus = Sarasvati

 Bring Junpei, Yukari, Metis

 ### Brilliant Cyclops (& Soul Dancers)

-​	Set everyone to target the Cyclops, swap Yukari to Heal/Support
+- Set everyone to target the Cyclops, swap Yukari to Heal/Support

-​	Scan the Cyclops -> Dancers
+- Scan the Cyclops -> Dancers

-​	Phys attack the Cyclops until it starts summoning
+- Phys attack the Cyclops until it starts summoning

-​	Keep the Dancers knocked down with Bufula
+- Keep the Dancers knocked down with Bufula

-​	Once the Cyclops is dead swap everyone to Knockdown
+- Once the Cyclops is dead swap everyone to Knockdown

 Finish the rest of Cocytus